rjl-websites/20250118-richardlyon.net-hugo/content/writing/experimental-vaccines-and-the-law/index.md

 \[This essay is based on an excellent series of tweets published by Joel Smalley who, if you are interested in these matters, I highly recommend you follow.
 NOTE: I am not a legal expert, and this is not legal advice.
 You must obtain your own legal advice if you decide to act on anything contained in this essay.\]

-In a previous essay, I looked at the experimental COVID-19 vaccines and how the UK Government bypassed the safety controls contained in the Human Medicines Regulations 2012, both to authorise their use without a license, and to prohibit us from suing their manufacturers if we are harmed by any currently unknown side-effect.
+In a [previous essay](/writing/covid-19-what-might-have-been), I looked at the experimental COVID-19 'vaccines' and how the UK Government bypassed the safety controls contained in the Human Medicines Regulations 2012, both to authorise their use without a license, and to prohibit us from suing their manufacturers if we are harmed by any currently unknown side-effect.

-The consequence of this is that, if you consent to vaccination, you are participating in scientific research into an experimental treatment.
+The consequence of this is that, if you consent to 'vaccination', you are participating in scientific research into an experimental treatment.
 That’s fine if you do so willingly, feel adequately informed about the consequences, and believe that the risks of infection outweigh the risks of experimental vaccination treatment.
 In this newsletter, we look at the laws protecting those of us who don’t.

 Four fundamental legal principles protect us: